openstreetmap-ng/openstreetmap-ng/README.md

 [![Liberapay Patrons](https://shields.monicz.dev/liberapay/patrons/Zaczero?logo=liberapay)](https://liberapay.com/Zaczero/)
 [![GitHub repo stars](https://shields.monicz.dev/github/stars/Zaczero/openstreetmap-ng?style=social)](https://github.com/Zaczero/openstreetmap-ng)

-Welcome to the next generation of OpenStreetMap, an improved website and API developed in Python!
+OpenStreetMap-NG is an unofficial Python fork of [openstreetmap.org](https://openstreetmap.org).
+It's on a mission to push the boundaries of OpenStreetMap and provide a better experience for all users.
+It's simply the Next Generation of OpenStreetMap.

 🚧 **Active development alert**: Please note that this project is in a very active development.
-Code is continuously evolving, and significant changes are happening daily.
-As a result, **I am not currently accepting pull requests**.
+Code is continuously evolving in significant ways.
+As a result, **I am not currently accepting pull requests and issues**.

-❗ **Disclaimer**: Please note that this project is not affiliated with the OpenStreetMap Foundation.
-It's the result of my voluntary work and personal choices.
+## Development Updates 📢

+I actively post weekly/bi-weekly updates on the development of OpenStreetMap-NG on my [OpenStreetMap diary](https://www.openstreetmap.org/user/NorthCrab/diary).
+You can also subscribe to the [RSS feed](https://www.openstreetmap.org/user/NorthCrab/diary/rss) to stay up-to-date.

+## The Vision ✨

+- **Simple to contribute**: OpenStreetMap-NG requires basic Python knowledge to contribute.
+There are no complex abstractions or frameworks to learn.
+We us Nix to significantly simplify the development setup and ensure reproducibility.

+- **Super efficient**: OpenStreetMap-NG uses modern programming techniques to provide high performance and low latency.
+Most of the codebase is compiled to C language with Cython Pure Python Mode.

+- **Privacy first**: OpenStreetMap-NG is designed with privacy first approach.
+We give users the control over their data and privacy.
+The new builtin proxy for third-party requests protects users identity.

+- **Innovation**: OpenStreetMap-NG is a playground for new ideas and features.
+It's a place where the community can experiment with new features and technologies.
+We are not afraid of change.

+## KISS Principle 🔢

+OpenStreetMap-NG follows the KISS principle (Keep It Simple, Stupid).
+We believe that simplicity is the key to success and that less is more.
+We avoid complex abstractions and frameworks.
+We use straightforward and easy to understand Python code.

+## Community Driven 🌍

+OpenStreetMap-NG is a community-driven project.
+We welcome contributions from everyone.
+We believe that the best ideas come from the community!

+We are not a part of the OpenStreetMap Foundation.

-## Announcement
+## Learn More 📚

-🚧 **This README is currently under construction**.
-In the meantime, please refer to [ANNOUNCEMENT.md](https://github.com/Zaczero/openstreetmap-ng/blob/main/ANNOUNCEMENT.md) which includes all the details.
+More details can be found in the project [announcement](https://github.com/Zaczero/openstreetmap-ng/blob/main/ANNOUNCEMENT.md).
+This information is not strictly up-to-date, but it provides a broader view of the project.

-## Roadmap
+## The Roadmap 🛣️

+This is the general roadmap of the OpenStreetMap-NG project.
+I will update it from time to time to reflect the current state.

 - [x] Architecture design
 - [x] ~~Migration of the database models (document-db)~~